mescherskiy/ProfITSoft_java_statistic-generator/README.md

 java -jar target/profitsoft_block1-1.0-SNAPSHOT-jar-with-dependencies.jar target/classes/normal_folder genre
 ```

+Another option - is to Main.main() right in the IDE by clicking button RUN.
+In this case you need to add path-to-directory and attribute-name as arguments to the app.

 ### Experiments with Threads
 The project implements parallel file processing using multithreading.
 Experiments were conducted to measure the execution time with different numbers of threads.